liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

 Because it's the recommended method, you want to use the user group method to create the layouts.
 As an administrator, go to the Control Panel and select *Site Templates* from under the *Sites* section.
 Click *Add* (![Add](../../../images/icon-add.png)) and fill out the form.
-Call your new site template *Social Layout*.
+Call your new site template *Social Layout Public*.
 Click *Save*.

 ![Figure x: You can give your site template a custom name and description and also specify several configuration settings..](../../../images/social-networking-site-template.png)